 One of the most popular VIP visitors was local footballing legend Sir Tom Finney, who visited Springfields in 1983 and stopped during his tour of the production facilities to sign autographs and chat with Preston supporters on the production line.

 Springfields has always been proud of its links with the local community, sponsoring many local charitable organisations and taking part in local events – such as the 1952, 1972, 1992 and 2012 Preston Guild trade processions.

 The site is also proud of its environmental record.
 In 2008 Springfields became the first nuclear site in the country to receive The Wildlife Trusts Biodiversity Benchmark.
 More than 2,000 schoolchildren every year visit the site’s nature trail, opened in 1993, hunting for mini beasts, pond dipping and learning of the site’s varied flora and fauna.

 Throughout its history Springfields has witnessed many changes and been managed and operated by a number of different organisations, including the current operator Westinghouse Electric Company.
 Springfields, as the first plant in the world to produce fuel for a commercial nuclear power station, has much in common with Westinghouse, which powered the first large-scale commercial nuclear power plant in 1957 in Shippingport, Pennsylvania, in the U.S. and has a 130-year history.

-Springfields has produced over 12 million fuel elements and can manufacture fuel for most types of nuclear reactors.
+Springfields has produced over 12 million fuel elements and pins and can manufacture fuel for most types of nuclear reactors.
 Since 1946, Springfields has supplied products and services to customers in 11 countries.

 Today the site has the most modern nuclear fuel manufacturing plant in the world and the fuel produced at Springfields provides around 15% of the nation’s electricity.
 The success of the past 70 years has laid the foundation for the future and as the site transforms into the centre of Westinghouse’s operations in the UK, it has truly come of age!